Q. Why is this subject important to my business?

 Q. What timeframe should I be worried about?

 The general statute of limitations for bringing a personal injury action applies.
 That is five (5) years from the time that the medical condition becomes capable of being known.
-An occupational disease may not be capable of being known until the employee has a reasonable basis to believe that a condition exists and has suffered some type of damage, such as incurring medical expense, undergoing medical treatment or losing wages from work.
+An occupational disease may not be capable of being known until the employee has a reasonable basis to believe that a condition exists and has suffered some type of damage, such as incurring medical expenses, undergoing medical treatment, or losing wages from work.
 Importantly, it should be remembered that many occupational diseases that concern respiratory or skin exposures and which damage bodily organs may have a long latency period.
 For example, an employee may not have been exposed to a dangerous work environment since 1995, but the disease arose in 2010.
 The statute of limitations would not conceivably expire until 2015 in this example.

 Q. Is anything being done about this?

 The Missouri General Assembly considered legislation that would have reinstituted the immunity for employers during this past legislative session.
 The General Assembly declined to pass this proposed legislation that was being negotiated with the governor.
-Those in industry who did not endorse this proposed legislation, or who were at least not enthusiastic about it, believed that the benefit afforded employees in this proposed legislation did not make it economically advantageous to employers.
+Those in the industry who did not endorse this proposed legislation, or who were at least not enthusiastic about it, believed that the benefit afforded employees in this proposed legislation did not make it economically advantageous to employers.
 This, however, misses an important point.
 Employers are now still potentially liable for damages in excess of potential insurance coverage and punitive damages since no immunity is in place and the General Assembly will not review this subject until the 2013 legislative session.